bernardpeh/practical-symfony-3/manuscript/Chapter_13.md

 Basically, what we need to do is to hook on to the kernel.request event and modify some logic there.
 The symfony cookbook has good information on [sticky sessions](http://symfony.com/doc/current/cookbook/session/locale_sticky_session.html).

 We have create an event subscriber before.
-Let us create an event listener this time round.
+As a practice, let us create an event listener this time round.

 ```
 # src/AppBundle/Resources/config/services.yml